-Method Description showMessage(String type, String message) Shows a message message of type type to the user.
-Message is cleared after the user sees it once. showInfoMessage(String message) Shows an error message to the user. showWarningMessage(String message) Shows a warning message to the user. showErrorMessage(String message) Shows an informative message to the user. clearMessages() Clears all non-permanent messages. showPermanentMessage(String type, String message) Shows a permanent message message of type type to the user.
-The message will be shown until hidden explicitly. hidePermanentMessage(String message) Clears the specific permanent message, under all message types where it might be present. clearPermanentMessages() Clears all of the permanent messages. clearAllMessages() Clears all messages (both permanent and usual).
+Method Description showMessage(String type, String message) Shows a message message of type type to the user. showMessages(String type, Set<string> messages)</string> Shows messages of type type to the user. showInfoMessage(String message) Shows an error message to the user. hideInfoMessage(String message) Hides an info message from user. showWarningMessage(String message) Shows a warning message to the user. hideWarningMessage(String message) Hides a warning message from user. showErrorMessage(String message) Shows an informative message to the user. hideErrorMessage(String message) Hides an error message from user. clearMessages() Clears all non-permanent messages. showPermanentMessage(String type, String message) Shows a permanent message message of type type to the user.
+The message will be shown until hidden explicitly. hideMessage(String type, String message); Removes a message message of type type. hideMessages(String type, Set<string> messages);</string> Removes messages of type type. hidePermanentMessage(String message) Clears the specific permanent message, under all message types where it might be present. clearPermanentMessages() Clears all of the permanent messages. clearAllMessages() Clears all messages (both permanent and usual).
+Map<string, collection=""> getMessages()</string,> Returns all present messages as a Map.
+Keys of the Map are the different message types encountered so far and under the keys are the messages in a Collection.